 Day 12: Melbourne & Cairns.
 After an early morning breakfast, transfer to the airport for the flight to Cairns.
 Upon arrival in Cairns, a local guide will meet you and accompany you to your hotel.
 Spend the remainder of the day exploring Cairns at your leisure, the gateway to the Great Barrier Reef, abounding with tree-lined streets, good restaurants, and excellent shopping.
 Accommodations: Pacific International Cairns.
 Breakfast provided.

 Day 13: Cairns.
 Today, travel by coach along the spectacular coastal road to Port Douglas, where you will board the Quicksilver for a full day cruise to the outer Barrier Reef.
 Moor over one of the most beautiful sections of the Great Barrier Reef, close to Australia's continental shelf.
 Teeming with brilliant fish and offering a seascape dotted with sunlit valleys and coral reefs, the Great Barrier Reef provides some of the best snorkeling and diving in the world, with the warm waters of the Coral Sea affording crystal-clear visibility.
 Upon your return to Port Douglas, transfer to your hotel and enjoy the balance of the day at leisure.
 Breakfast & lunch provided.

-Optional Excursion: Enjoy a full-day or half-day all-inclusive tour of Kuranda, an enchanting mountain-top retreat just west of Cairns.
+Optional Excursion: Kuranda.
+Enjoy a full-day or half-day all-inclusive tour of Kuranda, an enchanting mountain-top retreat just west of Cairns.
 Known as the "Village in the Rainforest," Kuranda presents a range of tropical delights.
 Attractions in Kuranda include a bird aviary, butterfly sanctuary, wildlife rescue/rehabilitation facility, reptile park and koala sanctuary.
-This optional excursion can only be purchased locally.

 Day 15: Cairns & Sydney.
 Transfer to Cairns Domestic Airport for your short flight to Sydney, where you will meet your guide and transfer to your centrally located hotel.
 Sydney's natural harbor serves as a major gateway to Australia, here you'll see many striking landmarks, and a variety of cosmopolitan shopping and dining.
 Enjoy the balance of the day at leisure.
 Accommodations: Parkroyal Darling Harbour.
 Breakfast provided.